-I recently captured some audio with Michael of Caliginous Worlds on a few of his projects.
+I recently did a recording session with Michael of Caliginous Worlds.
 We recorded audio and video for his most recent project: The Tale of Thaddeus.
-Caliginous Worlds is getting close to launching a kickstarter campaign to promote and begin fundraising the game.
+Caliginous Worlds is getting close to launching a kickstarter campaign to begin fundraising.

-When planning the kickstarter video, we sought to capture Michael at the piano with the view of the Pacific Ocean through the windows.
-We decided to begin recording at dusk till after sunset.
-This time frame was ideal because it would enable us to work with a wide variety of color balances in the post-processing stage.
+Michael played piano with the view of the Pacific Ocean through the windows.
+We began recording at dusk till after sunset.
+This time frame enables us to work with a wide variety of color balances in post-processing.

 Try out Tale of Thaddeus now and give Michael some feedback on his project.
-You can download the alpha from Caliginous Worlds.
+You can download the alpha from here.
 Keep a lookout for the kickstarter campaign!
-We also recorded two songs for guitar and voice.
-Enjoy! (:

 So I decided upon a small project in order to advance my knowledge of iOS development.
 I am building a clone of the popular 70’s handheld game Simon.

 In the beginning stages of the project, I encountered the problem of deciding how to detect touch presses for these uncommonly shaped simon buttons.
 Was I to generate each button programmatically using core graphics?
 Was I to use images as UIbuttons?
 Eventually I found some helpful code called OBshapedbutton that inherits UIbutton’s ability to have a background UIimage yet ignores touch presses on transparent regions of an image.
 This allows me to ignore button presses in the center of my Simon ‘board’.

 SFX Demo Reel 2013 from danbill on Vimeo.

 Here is a compilation of short video clips in which I’ve replaced the audio with my own sound effects.